From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Methods

-\paragraph{Model-aware contrasting.} We modify the InfoNCE objective~\citep{infoNCE} to account for graphon mixture assignments.
-Given a batch of $L$ graphs, the loss for anchor $t$ and the overall loss function is
+We modify the InfoNCE objective~\citep{infoNCE} to account for graphon mixture assignments.
+Given a batch of $L$ graphs, we define a new loss for anchor $t$, and the overall loss function is

 where $\mathrm{sim}(\cdot,\cdot)$ is a similarity measure (e.g., cosine), $\tau$ is the temperature, and $C_t$ is the cluster index of $G_t$.
 Unlike standard InfoNCE, which pushes a graph away from all other graphs (including those with the same underlying model), our formulation only contrasts against graphs from \emph{different} graphons.
-The following result clarifies how our loss interpolates between model-level and instance-level contrasting:
+The following result formalizes how the proposed loss enforces model-aware representations through its contrastive structure.

 \begin{theorem}[Lower bound of model-aware loss] For every graph $t$ let $m_t \coloneqq |\{k : C_k \neq C_t\}|$, and $\bar{\bbz}^{(\neg C_t)} \coloneqq \frac{1}{m_t}\sum_{C_k \neq C_t} \tilde\bbz_k$ be the centroid of negative samples from clusters other than $C_t$.
-Then, \end{theorem} The proof is provided in Appendix~\ref{app:gcl}.
-This lower bound shows that by minimizing our loss function, each graph representation $\bbz_t$ is contrasted against the centroid of unrelated models (smaller values for $\mathrm{sim}(\bbz_t, \bar{\bbz}^{(\neg C_t)})$), rather than against the centroid of the entire dataset.
-Moreover, positive samples ${\tilde\bbz}_t$ are improved by using graphon-aware augmentations, which preserve the semantics of the underlying generative process, while negatives are improved by excluding graphs from the same mixture, reducing false negatives.
-As a result, the encoder learns to align each graph representation with its generating model while scattering it away from other models.
-Thus, our method can be interpreted as contrasting each graph from the \emph{negative models} rather than individual graphs and pushing each graph toward its \textit{positive model}, yielding representations that are both more discriminative and semantically faithful.
+Then, where \(\ell_t = \log \frac{\exp(\mathrm{sim}(\bbz_t,\tilde \bbz_t)/\tau)} {\sum\limits_{\substack{t'=1, C_{t'}\neq C_t}}^{L} \exp(\mathrm{sim}(\bbz_t,\tilde\bbz_{t'})/\tau)},\) is the loss of anchor \(t\). \end{theorem} The proof is provided in Appendix~\ref{app:proof_thm2}.
+This lower bound shows that minimizing the proposed loss encourages each graph representation $\bbz_t$ to separate from the centroid of representations corresponding to graphs generated by \emph{different} underlying models, as captured by the term $\mathrm{sim}(\bbz_t, \bar{\bbz}^{(\neg C_t)})$.
+In contrast to standard contrastive learning, where all other graphs in the batch are treated as negatives, our formulation restricts negative samples to graphs drawn from different graphons, thereby excluding structurally similar graphs from the same mixture component and reducing false negatives (see Appendix~\ref{app:false_negative}).
+Moreover, the use of graphon-aware augmentations ensures that the positive sample $\tilde{\bbz}_t$ remains semantically consistent with the underlying generative process, strengthening the alignment term $\mathrm{sim}(\bbz_t, \tilde{\bbz}_t)$.
+Together, these effects encourage the encoder to align each graph representation with its generating model while explicitly separating it from other models.
+As a result, the proposed objective can be interpreted as performing contrast at the \emph{model level}, contrasting graphs against representations of negative models rather than individual instances, yielding representations that are more discriminative and semantically faithful.